WinXPDev/PythonScript-1/README.md

 * eval
 * Fix code for better performance

-## I will be happy if you can help me do  that all functions :)
+## I can't do all that things alone, but maybe you can help me

 ****
 # How it work?